bearded-giant/Do-It.nvim/README.md

 - Import/Export of to-do json for backups, obsidian integration...whatever you want
 - To-do reordering with customizable keybindings
 - In-progress (active) to-dos automatically float to the top of the list and sort by priority
+- Quick list view of active to-dos with auto-refresh
+- Lualine integration to show your active to-do in statusline

 ---